arielf/clean-push/FAQ.md

 ### When is `git` implicit vs explicit?

+This is one of the most confusing aspects of `git`.

+In many operations which involve two copies of the repo, most commonly two branches, only one of them is given, and the other is implied.

+In more detail:

 My repository is a copy of the remote repository.

 This repository on my local machine has the following `.git/config`